How to Make Your WordPress Website more Secure.

 It is not surprising to see how brute-force attacks have become common today.
 With this approach, abusive bits and hackers attempt to log into your Website by cracking down your login credentials using all possible passwords or keys until they find a correct match.
 If that happens to your website, chances are you never limited the login attempts of your site.

 If your login credentials are strong enough, that is great!
 However, it’s imperative to reinforce the security of your WordPress website by ensuring you limit the number of login attempts.
 Nearly all security plugins have the feature to allow you to limit login attempts and avoid any form of unauthorized intrusion to your site.
-And although website hackers attack from different IP addresses, utilizing security plugins that restrict or limits login attempts can offer a strong defense to your site as an added precaution.
+And although website hackers attack from different IP addresses, utilizing security plugins that restrict or limits login attempts can offer a strong defence to your site as an added precaution.

-Ensuring your WordPress website is secure involves more than just installing a plugin and letting everything take care of themselves.
+Ensuring your WordPress website is secure involves more than just installing a plugin and letting everything take care of itself.
 There is so much involved and it is important to ensure your site is secure right from the start by using a different username other than the usual ‘admin.’
 This aspect, in addition to the pointers highlighted in this guide, will go a long way in ensuring your WordPress website is more secure.